Exploring the Alphabet of English Idioms: A Journey through ‘D’

 Justifications:

 This is an idiom because it refers to something that is a small or insignificant part of a much larger whole.
-The phrase uses "bucket" and "drop" to emphasize how trivial something is in comparison to the larger context, not describing a literal drop of liquid.
+The idiom uses "bucket" and "drop" to emphasize how trivial something is in comparison to the larger context, not describing a literal drop of liquid.

 Origin: